PLM-18/VersionControlSite/README.md

 - `PUT /api/notifications/:id/read` - Mark as read (protected)
 - `PUT /api/notifications/read-all` - Mark all as read (protected)
 - `DELETE /api/notifications/:id` - Delete notification (protected)

+> Note: New endpoints could have been added to the finished product